Recruiting Material Request Forms

 Hooked on Scouting

 Hooked on Scouting is a Build an Adventure recruiting program that is strongly encouraged to be use during the Spring and early Summer.
 It is a fishing themed recruiting plan.
-Hooked on Scouting activities kits are available for unit use – click here for an order form.
+Hooked on Scouting activities kits are available for unit use – use the online fillable order form.
 Special patches, flyers and yard signs are available while supplies last.
 Visit the Fishing page to find more adventures including information on earning new Patriots’ Path Council Complete Angler Award by fishing on at least three council properties.

 Don’t forget to hold a boy talk.